 Milos Island lies in the Aegean Sea mid-way between Athens and Crete.
-It is also known as the 'island of colours' because of the colourful beaches, rocks and waters, due to the island's volcanic origins.
+It is also known as the 'island of color' because of the colorful beaches, rocks and waters, due to the island's volcanic origins.
 It is also where the center-piece of the Louvre in Paris, Venus de Milo, was found.

 From Adamas port many boats set off daily, that cruise around the island, visiting a large number of beaches which are accessible only by sea, such as Kalamos and Kleftiko , where you can swim in their crystal clear waters.
 Apart from visits to beaches, you will take a tour to some of the most beautiful sights of the island, such as Glaronissia , Arkoudes , Sykia and a stop will also be made at the nearby island of Kimolos.

 It pays to compare your cruise line shore excursions here.

 Milos has over 70 beaches.
 The most famous beach of the island is the one at Sarakiniko where the soft limestone has been carved smoothly by wind and water to form a beautiful sculptural landscape.
 It is packed with bathers and snorkeling people every day of the summer, and it, along with Kleftiko, must be the most visited sites of the island.

 The town of Plaka, the capital, is just 5 km away on a hill overlooking the sea, and with its typically Greek white-washed houses, a Frankish castle on the ancient acropolis, a folk art museum and an archaeological museum, and a well preserved theatre, must be visited.